 Ashwagandha is an herb that comes from the Ayurvedic tradition in India.
-It has been used for thousands of years to treat many conditions, including stress, depression, arthritis, and even cancer!
+It has been used for thousands of years to treat many conditions, including stress, depression, arthritis, hormone levels, and even cancer!

 Ashwagandha means “the smell of horse” because it was believed that ingesting this plant gave you the strength and vitality like a horse.